exercism/problem-specifications/exercises/alphametics/description.md

 # Description

-Write a solver for alphametics puzzles.
+Write some code to solve alphametics puzzles.

 [Alphametics][alphametics] is a puzzle where letters in words are replaced with numbers.